cnabio/community/governance.md

 - The CNAB Specification Working Group: This group works on the [CNAB specifications](https://github.com/deislabs/cnab-spec).
 - The Duffle Working Group: This group works on [duffle](https://github.com/deislabs/duffle), which is the reference implementation of CNAB.
 The same group works on common libraries and other supporting reference implementations for CNAB.
+### Working Group Creation

+Working groups can be created by a supermajority of executive directors and are seeded with one or more [associates](#working-group-participants).

+### Working Group Participants

+Participants in working groups fall into two categories:

+* Associate: A participant that contributes work and has voting rights
+* Contributor: A participant that contributes work but *does not* have voting rights

+Voting rights are applicable to working group processes and, when required, the selection of a new executive director.

+Anyone can become a working group contributor but in order to become an associate, the person will need to be voted into the position by a supermajority of existing associates.
+There are no company restrictions on working groups.

 ## The Executive Directors